 A food intolerance is difficulty digesting certain foods and having an unpleasant physical reaction to them.

-It causes symptoms, such as bloating and stomach pain, which usually come on a few hours after consuming the food.
+It causes symptoms, such as bloating and tummy pain, which usually happen a few hours after eating the food.

 The number of people who believe they have a food intolerance has risen dramatically over recent years, but it's hard to know how many people are truly affected.
 Many people assume they have a food intolerance when the true cause of their symptoms is something else.

 In general, people who have a food intolerance tend to experience: